gwest7/open-zone/README.md

   log       prints MQTT-destined traffic to stdout instead

 Options:
-  -h, --host <value>    the host of the EnvisaLink module (default: localhost) -p, --port <value>    the TCP port number of the host to connect to (default: 4025) -s, --pass <value>    the password to authenticate with after the TCP connection is established (default: user) -c, --code <value>    the keypad code used to disarm the alarm (default: 1234) -u, --url <value>     the MQTT broker URL  (default: mqtt://localhost) -t, --topic <value>   the topic to publish states to (default: envisalink)
+  -h, --host <value>    the host of the module (default: localhost) -p, --port <value>    the module TCP port number (default: 4025) -s, --pass <value>    the password to authenticate with after the TCP connection is established (default: user)
+  -c, --code <value>    the keypad code used to disarm (default: 1234) -u, --url <value>     the MQTT broker URL (default: mqtt://localhost) -t, --topic <value>   the MQTT topic for publishing states (default: open-zone)
 ```

 Environment variables may also be used to set any of the options prepended with `OZ_`.